explodecomputer/pelotas_2015/whole_genome/README.md

 ## Setup

+Make sure you have [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [WinSCP](http://winscp.net/eng/download.php) downloaded and installed.
+Connect to the server using the following host IP address:

+> **54.94.231.196**

 Make sure that the QC'd phenotype and covariate file from the GWAS are available in `../../gwas/data`.
 If not run:

     cd ~/pelotas_2015/gwas/scripts/